Myles Boney: Career

+Blackpool

 Boney was born in Blackpool and began his career with his hometown club.

 In April 2015 Boney was selected for an England national goalkeeper's training camp.

 In July 2015 he went on trial with Manchester City.

 He made his debut for Blackpool on 10 November 2015 in the Football League Trophy, appearing as a 77th-minute substitute following an injury to Kyle Letheren.
 He moved on loan to Nantwich Town in January 2018.

 On 14 May 2018, Boney signed a new one-year deal with Blackpool.
 On 31 December 2018, Boney joined Solihull Moors on a one-month loan deal.
 After only 12 days, he was recalled.

 In July 2019 he moved on loan to South Shields.
 He made 35 appearances for the club in all competitions.

 In June 2020 it was announced that he would leave Blackpool at the end of his contract.

+South Shields

 On 21 July 2020 he re-joined South Shields on a permanent transfer.

-After making 16 appearances for the club in all competitions, On 20 January 2021 Boney joined National League North side Darlington on loan.
+Boney made 16 appearances in all competitions, before joining National League North side Darlington on loan as goalkeeping cover.

+He departed South Shields upon the expiration of his contract at the end of the 2024–25 season.